PescheHelfer/AnnotationConverter/ReadMe.rst

 Restrictions, Requirements
 --------------------------
-• Requires .Net 4 (if absolutely necessary, I could try to create a .Net 3.5 version)
-• Has only be tested on Windows 7 (but should work on other versions of Windows, too)
-• Currently, annotations can only be converted from Sony PRS-T1-3 to Adobe Digital Editions 2-3
-• Only epub is supported
-• Drawings (notes done by handwriting.  will not be converted
+â€¢ Requires .Net 4 (if absolutely necessary, I could try to create a .Net 3.5 version) â€¢ Has only be tested on Windows 7 (but should work on other versions of Windows, too) â€¢ Currently, annotations can only be converted from Sony PRS-T1-3 to Adobe Digital Editions 2-3 â€¢ Only epub is supported â€¢ Drawings (notes done by handwriting.  will not be converted

 Installation instructions